This post may contain affiliate links. Full disclosures here.

 It is also a hesitant move for a lot moms who have exclusively given their babies breast milk and I can deeply empathize with this feeling.

 In this post, we’re going to focus on everything you should know about supplementing your baby with formula.

 There will also be informed recommendations on what formulas are best for breastfed babies.

-The goal is to provide you with as much information on this topic as possible so you can leave this post feeling like every question you had regarding supplementing with formula was answered (and then some).
+The goal is to provide you with as much researched information on this topic as possible so you can leave this post feeling like every question you had regarding formula supplementation was answered.

 Reasons to Supplement with Formula